PaperCutSoftware/GhostTrap/README.md

 Ghost Trap - Ghostscript trapped in a sandbox
 ======

-*Ghost Trap* is primarily used to convert PostScript and PDF files from untrusted sources into images.
+*Ghost Trap* is primarily used to securely convert PostScript and PDF files from untrusted sources into images.
 It's a modified distribution of the [GPL Ghostscript PDL interpreter](http://www.ghostscript.com/) secured and sandboxed using [Google Chrome sandbox technology](http://dev.chromium.org/developers/design-documents/sandbox).
-The objective of the project is to bring best-of-breed security to Ghostscript's command-line applications.
+The objective of the project is to bring best-of-breed security to Ghostscript's command-line conversion applications.

 For the less technical audience  *Ghost Trap* was designed with the help of [Peter Venkman, Egon Spengler, and Raymond Stantz](http://en.wikipedia.org/wiki/Ghostbusters).